-There is no shortage of recommendations and common sense solutions for a heart-healthy diet.
-Likewise, there are a variety of foods that may slow or prevent Alzheimer's.
 In 2015, researchers at Rush University Medical Center presented a diet to combat the degenerative disease.
-The MIND diet (Mediterranean-DASH Intervention for Neurodegenerative Delay) shows potential for lowering the risk of Alzheimer's by over 50%.
-According to the study results, even people who didn't strictly follow the diet were able to reduce their risk of Alzheimer's or dementia by roughly a third.
-It's likely few people complain about the components of the MIND diet, which include champagne, coffee, and fresh berries.
+The MIND diet (Mediterranean-DASH Intervention for Neurodegenerative Delay) shows potential for lowering the risk of Alzheimer's by more than 50%.
+According to the study results, even people who do not strictly follow the diet could reduce their risk of dementia-related diseases.

 Receive updates on the latest news and alerts straight to your inbox.